massimiliano-dalcero/puff/README.md

 $ chmod +x puff.py
 ```

 exec the install.sh script (this create only python virtual env and install libraries inside with pip.
-All inside the current directory.):
+All inside the current directory):
 ```
 $ ./install.sh
 ```